CLEANER AIR, HEALTHIER CHILDREN

 RISK IN THE HOME

-Of the children’s deaths attributable to air pollution globally, nearly two-thirds (71%) are related to household air pollution, which mostly comes from burning solid fuels for cooking.
+Of the children’s deaths attributable to air pollution globally, three-fourths (75%) are related to household air pollution, which mostly comes from burning solid fuels for cooking.
 The rest are attributable to ambient PM2.5, which comes from emissions from power plants, transportation, industries, waste combustion and other sources.

-Number of childhood deaths (<5 years of age) attributable to air pollution in 2021.
-The heaviest burden is seen in poorer regions, where it is common to burn solid fuels for cooking.
+Number of childhood deaths (<5 years of age) attributable to air pollution in 2023.
+The heaviest burden is seen in regions where it is common to burn solid fuels for cooking.

 Death rate in children under 5 linked to air pollution across GBD Super regions in 2021.
 East, West, Central, and Southern Africa and South Asia suffer the highest toll, driven largely by household air pollution.